Skip to main content

 U.S. Department of Energy Funding

-- Assists companies in obtaining and performing grants and cooperative agreements and ensuring compliance with statutory and regulatory requirements, including DOE authorities and environmental review.
+• Assist companies in obtaining and performing grants and cooperative agreements, ensuring compliance with statutory and regulatory requirements, including DOE authorities and environmental review, and preparing community benefit plans.

-- Assists companies in obtaining financing from LPO, including preparing applications, conducting due diligence, and negotiating terms and conditions.
+• Assist companies in obtaining financing from LPO, including preparing applications, developing community benefit plans, conducting due diligence, and negotiating terms and conditions.

-- Assists companies, including industrial manufacturing, battery recycling, and electric vehicle companies, in challenging DOE terminations of multimillion-dollar awards through legal proceedings and agency advocacy.
+• Assist companies, including industrial manufacturing, battery recycling, and electric vehicle companies, in challenging DOE terminations of multi-million-dollar awards through legal proceedings and agency advocacy.

 Government Relations

-Assists industrial manufacturing client in submission of comments on Environmental Protection Agency rulemaking proceedings on emissions standards and U.S. Department of the Interior rulemaking proceedings related to 2025 critical minerals list.
+• Prepare comments on Environmental Protection Agency rulemaking proceedings on emissions standards and U.S. Department of Interior rulemaking proceedings related to 2025 critical minerals list

-- Assists funder of startup company in commenting on DOE transmission initiatives and related agency advocacy.
+• Prepare comments for start-up funder on DOE transmission initiatives and related agency advocacy.

 Corporate